Equal Employment Opportunities

 • Survivors of Trafficking Case Manager

 Jewish Family Service is currently seeking a Survivors of Trafficking Case Manager to join our Refugee and Immigrant Services team.
 This full-time (37.5 hours/week) position will provide trauma-informed case management and advocacy support to foreign born youth and young adult survivors of trafficking.
 The Case Manager will be responsible for managing assigned caseloads of clients, conducting needs assessments, developing and implementing service plans and supporting clients towards the achievement of stability and individualized goals.
-The Case Manager will also conduct outreach, advocacy, and education for survivors of human trafficking throughout Washington State.
-The position is based in the agency’s Kent office, but work is carried out in locations throughout the state, including clients’ homes and other community locations as needed.
+The Case Manager will also conduct outreach, advocacy, and education for survivors of human trafficking and other service providers.
+The position is based in the agency’s Kent office, but work is carried out in locations throughout the Puget Sound region, including clients’ homes and other community locations as needed.

 We welcome and encourage you to apply if you feel connected to JFS’ mission.
 While Jewish values and history guide us, we recognize that our work is best accomplished through the collaboration of individuals from a variety of cultures, skills, and perspectives.
 If you meet most of the position qualifications, we encourage you to apply.